 How To Really Clean A Toilet

 Raised "throne-style" commodes have a rim that provides a likely place for mold to grow.
-Removing the seat gives you a cleanliness advantage in that case.
+Removing the seat gives you a cleanliness advantage.
 The body of the toilet is a bowl made of vitreous (glass-like) material.
 It's extremely hard and non-porous, meaning that it gets less dirty in the first place and can be cleaned with harsh chemicals and vigorous scrubbing.
-The seat, on the other hand, is plastic or painted wood and is somewhat porous (even more so for wood, especially in the case of seats that have been in service for a long time).
-The seat itself gets dirtier and is harder to clean.
-The area around the mounting hinges is even worse.

-One of the most frequent uses for household chemicals is the cleaning of bathroom toilets.
+One of the most frequent uses for harsh household chemicals is the cleaning of bathroom toilets.
 The chemicals can present a danger to children and pets in the home.
 Mixture of these chemicals makes things even worse.

 Chloramine molecule, NH2Cl.